Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 And rightly so.
 According to the National Highway Traffic Safety Administration (NHTSA), alcohol is involved in 29 percent of motor vehicle traffic fatalities, while drugs other than alcohol are involved in 16 percent of motor vehicle crashes.

-Below is an overview meant to clarify the definitions of a DWI vs a DUI and information about their consequences.
+Below is an overview of DWI vs. DUI and information about their consequences.
 If you’re facing charges, be sure to seek professional legal counsel.

 Insurify is available through all life changes to ensure you get the best deal on your car insurance premium.
 Quickly compare quotes and find the best rate for you today.